A woman’s bigamy was discovered when her husband came across wedding photos on Facebook, a court heard this month.

 Passing sentence, Judge Philip Harris-Jenkins said: “You should have borne [the impact on the family] in mind before you acted in the selfish way that you did.

 “This was not an act of naivety.
 This was a deception.”

 He took the decision to spare Mrs Everard, from Gwent, in Wales, jail, arguing that a custodial sentence would not be in the public interest.
-Instead he made the defendant the subject of a rehabilitation requirement and ordered that she complete 150 hours’ unpaid work.
+Instead, he made the defendant the subject of a rehabilitation requirement and ordered that she complete 150 hours’ unpaid work.

 Cases of bigamy are now fairly unusual, although those convicted could still face a prison sentence of up to seven years.
-While custodial sentences are still imposed by UK courts – there have been a number already this year – most tend to be a period of several months.
+While custodial sentences are still imposed by UK courts – there has been a number already this year – most tend to be a period of several months.

 Peter Martin, head of OGR Stock Denton’s family department, said: “Whilst bigamy is now unusual, it was once more common in the days when obtaining a divorce was very difficult.

 “Will it become more of an option for people who, as a result of legal aid cuts, cannot sort out their divorce and finances in the present day?
 A potential bigamist should also remember that one of the major problems they will face is two mothers-in-law.”